IgnotoConsulting/py-ubjson/README.md

 **Notes**

 - The extension module is not required but provide a significant speed boost.
-- The above can also be run with v2.7+
 - This module is also available via [Anaconda (conda-forge)](https://anaconda.org/conda-forge/py-ubjson)
 - PyPI releases are signed with the [Iotic Labs Software release signing key](https://developer.iotic-labs.com/iotic-labs.com.asc)
 - At run time, one can check whether compiled version is in use via the _ubjson.EXTENSION_ENABLED_ boolean